EronAlves1996/todoMern/README.md

 ## Running application locally

+For running this project, `pnpm` is required.

 ```sh
 $ docker run -p 27017:27017 -d mongo
 $ pnpm install
 $ pnpm start
 ```

-The `start`script will run the application end-to-end.
+The `start` script will run the application end-to-end.
 Point your web browser to `http://localhost:3000` to access it.
 Make calls to the API on `http://localhost:3001`.
 Please refer to the documentation of each package for details of application.